TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Backend/SwitchUserEvent.rst

 SwitchUserEvent
 ===============

-This event is triggered when a "SU" (switch user) action has been triggered.
+This event is dispatched when a "SU" (switch user) action has been triggered.

 API
 ---